NassimMahmoudi/Docs/dashboard.md

 :::tip

-To begin building your own dashboards or to explore the different widget types available, see the (https://www.docs.qsc-search.de/docs/qsc-admin/admin/dashboard/dashboard-setup).
+To begin building your own dashboards or to explore the different widget types available, see the [Dashboard Setup Guide](https://www.docs.qsc-search.de/docs/qsc-admin/admin/dashboard/dashboard-setup).

 :::